RM1213-ARM/LAB2-Trading-Lab/web-server/README.md

 ## 📖 Overview

-The web server runs **Nginx** on Ubuntu, acting as the single entry point for all client traffic.
+The web server runs **Nginx** on Ubuntu and acts as the single entry point for all client traffic.

-It serves the static frontend dashboard and reverse proxies API requests to the Flask backend located on the API Network (192.168.35.0/24)
+It serves a static HTML dashboard and reverse proxies API requests to the Flask backend running on the API Network (192.168.35.0/24)

 ---